sqlxpert/stay-stopped-aws-rds-aurora/README.md

 [...]
 ```

-If we ignore the risky self-modifying infrastructure in Option 3, we see that
-Options 3 and 4 are like "distractor" responses for test questions meant to
+Option 3 requires risky self-modifying infrastructure, and Option 4 is like a
+"distractor" response for a test question meant to distinguish system
-distinguish pre-cloud habits from cloud idioms.
-If setting up a `cron` job is
+administration from DevOps.
+If a `cron` job is no longer right, why would a
-no longer the right answer, then why would setting up a "Lambda that runs on a
+"Lambda that runs on a schedule" make sense?
-schedule" be?

 #### "Fixing" a Race Condition by Adding Another